Trunk-Tools-Assignment/Trunk-Tools-Assignment/README.md

 # Currency Conversion Service

-A Node.js and Express-based currency conversion service that supports both FIAT and cryptocurrencies.
+A TypeScript and Express-based currency conversion service that supports both FIAT and cryptocurrencies.
 The service uses the Coinbase API for real-time exchange rates and implements rate limiting based on workdays and weekends.

 ## Features